Searching for Gravity Without a Metric: Incorporating Interactions

 Another possibility is to model interactions with a simple four fermion term, in analogy with the Nambu-Jona-Lasinio (NJL) Model \cite{PhysRev.122.345}.
 We will write this action in the form

-Where $A^{\;\;m}_n$ and $B_{mn}$ are at this stage generic constant operators which make the corresponding four fermion term play nicely with the symmetry.
-The current representation we are using allows for an infinite number of $A$'s and $B$'s, e.g. $A=\Gamma^{\mu_1}\cdots\Gamma^{\mu_n}$ and $B=\Omega_{\mu_1}\cdots\Omega_{\mu_n}$.
+where $A^{\;\;m}_n$ and $B_{mn}$ are at this stage generic constant operators.
+The current representation we are using allows for an infinite number of possible $A$'s and $B$'s, e.g. $A=\Gamma^{\mu_1}\cdots\Gamma^{\mu_n}$ and $B=\Omega_{\mu_1}\cdots\Omega_{\mu_n}$.
 There is no good reason to choose a particular set of $A$'s and $B$'s, so we leave it arbitrary.
-This representation does not in general offer operators $A^{\;\;m}_n$ and $B_{mn}$ which leave the action invariant under affine transformations, but only special affine transformations, so this model will only allow us to study the symmetry breaking pattern $SL(d,\mathbb{R})\to SO(d-1,1)$.
-This is not a terrible restriction, as the result in section \ref{sec2} is not changed dramatically if $GL(d,\mathbb{R})$ is replaced with $SL(d,\mathbb{R})$.
+This representation does not in general offer operators $A^{\;\;m}_n$ and $B_{mn}$ which leave the action invariant under affine transformations, but only special affine transformations, so this model in general will only allow us to study the symmetry breaking pattern $SL(d,\mathbb{R})\to H$.
+This is not much of a restriction, since the result in section \ref{sec2} is not changed dramatically if $GL(d,\mathbb{R})$ is replaced with $SL(d,\mathbb{R})$.

 This theory is analogous to the NJL model, which was originally used to model chiral symmetry breaking via dynamical mass generation.
 Because there is no chiral invariant notion of mass, a dynamical generation of mass will spontaneously break the symmetry.
 Similarly, there is no affine invariant notion of mass, and so any generation of some well-defined notion of mass will break the symmetry.
 Peculiarly, while there is no affine invariant notion of mass, the representation we use does allow for an affine invariant ``mass term" $m(\Psi,\Psi)$ in the action.
 The effect of this term cannot be interpreted as adding a mass to the field $\Psi$.\footnote{This term avoids breaking affine invariance by not adding a single mass, but a continuous spectrum of masses of all values.
 This is indeed what you would expect to happen, since a continuous affine transformation does not leave the equation $p^2=-m^2$ invariant.} Instead, if a dynamical generation of a term like $m\eta_{\mu\nu}(\Psi,\Gamma^{\mu}\Gamma^{\nu}\Psi)$ or $m\eta^{\mu\nu}(\Psi,\Omega_{\mu}\Omega_{\nu}\Psi)$ occurs, this would spell the symmetry breakdown we are looking for.